gerekper/ganjaking/wp-content/plugins/coupon-referral-program/README.txt

 For the discount referral program, coupon reporting can be performed from the admin and customer end to acquire coupon information.
 Through Coupon Reporting, it’s easy to analyze coupon utilization and its effectiveness for users.
 Businesses can further use this report to strategize their promotional strategies better.

 **17. Coupon Expiration Time**
-You can set the number of days until when the coupon remains valid by using this referral system.
+You can set the number of days until the coupon remains valid by using this referral system.
 Set if you want your coupon to be redeemable forever.
 [Note- The referral link can be used even after the inserted date has gone but the referred user won't get any discount coupon for the same.]

 **18. Offer Points to All**
 Enable points setting from the backend to leverage points instead of coupons in your referral marketing campaign, this helps to increase customer loyalty.